 Disclaimer – This information is correct to the best of my knowledge.
 (Alumni: Please send me updated information!)

 Rassol Bahreini (Senior researcher): I have been a honey bee researcher for over 30 years .
 I have received my MSc and PhD in Entomology from the University of Ahvaz (Iran, 1993) and the University of Manitoba (Canada, 2015), respectively.
 In my previous positions, as Apiculture Research Scientist in the Animal Science Research Institute-Iran, and Alberta Agricultural and Forestry-Canada, I carried out many studies of honey bee biology, control of parasites and pathogens, integrated pest management, and studies of Varroacides.
 In addition to teaching graduate and undergraduate students, my extension activities encouraged beekeepers to adopt new and improved methods of honey bee IPM to manage pests and diseases, using a variety of methods.
 My recent projects were focused on new miticides and antibiotics to assist producers in solving challenges related to honey bee parasites and diseases.
-At the University of Alberta, I will continue my research on the development of new miticides and antibiotics for control Varroa mites and Nosema disease. |
+At the University of Alberta, I will continue my research on the development of new miticides and antibiotics for control Varroa mites and Nosema disease. | |

 Jacob Herman (PhD student): I earned my Bachelors degree in Entomology from the University of Illinois at Urbana-Champaign where I worked with Dr. Gene Robinson on various components of honey bee neuroethology and evolution.
 After this, I attained my Master’s degree from the University of Texas at Austin in Ecology, Evolution and Behavior under the supervision of Dr. Ulrich Mueller.
 My thesis focused on studying the ecology and population dynamics of Apis florea, the Dwarf Asian Honey Bee, and involved the collection of natural colonies spanning all of India.
 I have joined the Rueppell lab in hope of continuing my work on Asian Honey Bees, and better understanding the ecology and genetic architecture driving complex adaptations to stress and life history across Apis.
-I have transitioned from UNCG to the UofA. |
+I have transitioned from UNCG to the UofA. | |

-Chenoa Kaufman (Undergraduate student): I am an undergraduate student in the Honors Molecular, Cellular, and Developmental Biology program at the University of Alberta .
-I am passionate about human and animal genetics and am thrilled to be working in the Rueppell Lab!
-I hope to dive into lab work and learn lots about honey bees, especially about how to keep bees and how bees respond genetically to stressors in their environments.
-Outside of science, I also enjoy volunteering with the U of A Rotaract Club, spending time in the sun, and playing dodgeball! |
+Chenoa Kaufman (Undergraduate student): I am a fourth-year undergraduate student in Honors Molecular, Cellular, and Developmental Biology here at the University of Alberta.
+I am always thrilled to be working in the Rueppell Lab, so I am very thankful to be funded by the NSERC-USRA for my second summer here.
+I am working on understanding Black Queen Cell Virus infections in honey bees, and I hope to develop my apiculture, molecular biology, and leadership skills this summer.
+Outside of my work, I also enjoy volunteering with the U of A Rotaract Club, spending time in the sun, and being with friends or family! | |

-Demi Meier (Research Assistant): After completing my bachelor’s in animal health science at the University of Alberta (2022), I now have the exciting opportunity to join the Rueppell team and assist Dr. Bahreini’s research on Varroa mites.
+Demi Meier (Research technician): After completing my bachelor’s in animal health science at the University of Alberta (2022), I now have the exciting opportunity to join the Rueppell team and assist Dr. Bahreini’s research on Varroa mites.
 Throughout my academic career I spent my spare time volunteering at the local zoo and animal rehabilitation center, and I assisted my dog’s vet.
 Before joining this team, I was part of an environmental engineering lab where the focus was water and the impact we have on the resource.
-Just like my pervious experiences, the honeybee research is adding to my passion for animals and nature. |
+Just like my pervious experiences, the honeybee research is adding to my passion for animals and nature. | |

 Office: CW-468A Bio Science Building |